 My beetroot napoleons are filled with a dairy-free walnut cream, spiked with chives and a little apple cider vinegar to contrast the sweet earthiness.
 Bitter salad greens and maple roasted walnuts add the final finishing touch for an explosion of flavors.

-If you want to be extra fancy, you can use a cookie cutter to cut all your beetroot slices into the same size and shape.
+If you want to be extra fancy, you can use a round cookie cutter to cut all your beetroot slices into the same size and shape.
 But it will taste just as good if you skip this step!